SFZC-WebOps/cairn-pkm/_cairn-pkm/llm/uploads/cmd-hi.md

 - Calendar days, not business days

 **Display:**
-- ⚠️ OVERDUE: Red, appears after due date
+- ⚠️ OVERDUE: Standard overdue (appears after due date with day count)
+- ⚠️ CRITICALLY OVERDUE (review needed): For tasks >90 days overdue
 - 🔴 Overdue: N tasks/subtasks (in summary)
 - 📅 Due This Week: N tasks/subtasks (in summary)

+**Critical Overdue Threshold:**
+When a task is more than 90 days overdue, display "⚠️ CRITICALLY OVERDUE (review needed)" instead of showing the day count.
+This highlights tasks that likely need urgent review or cleanup rather than just completion.

 **Output:**